Skip to content

 Tipping in Taipei (what to expect)

 Taipei isn’t a heavy tipping culture in the way some countries are.
-In many situations, tipping isn’t expected and can feel unnecessary.
+In many everyday situations—street stalls, casual restaurants, taxis, convenience stores—tipping isn’t expected, and trying to tip can even create mild confusion.
+The price you see is generally the price you pay.

-• Most everyday food: tipping usually not expected
+• Most everyday food and taxis: tipping usually not expected

-• Tours/services: tips can be appreciated, but keep it modest and optional
+• Tours/private guides: a tip can be appreciated, but keep it modest and optional

 How to keep spending ‘in check’ without micromanaging